abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Description**:

-No Anti-CSRF tokens were found in a HTML submission form.
+No Anti-CSRF tokens were found in an HTML submission form.
 A cross-site request forgery is an attack that involves forcing a victim to send an HTTP request to a target destination without their knowledge or intent in order to perform an action as the victim.
 The underlying cause is application functionality using predictable URL/form actions in a repeatable way.
-The nature of the attack is that CSRF exploits the trust that a web site has for a user.
-By contrast, cross-site scripting (XSS) exploits the trust that a user has for a web site.
+The nature of the attack is that CSRF exploits the trust that a website has for a user.
+By contrast, cross-site scripting (XSS) exploits the trust that a user has in a website.
 Like XSS, CSRF attacks are not necessarily cross-site, but they can be.
 Cross-site request forgery is also known as CSRF, XSRF, one-click attack, session riding, confused deputy, and sea surf.

 **Explanation:**

-This is **false-positive** alert because ABP Framework provides the Anti-CSRF token via cookie as seen on the following screenshot.
+This is a **false-positive** alert because ABP Framework provides the Anti-CSRF token via a cookie as seen on the following screenshot:

 ![Absence of Anti-CSRF Token](../images/pen-test-alert-remote-os-command-injection.png)